chrisguest75/devcontainer_examples/04_docker_in_docker/README.md

 # README

-Demonstrate docker in docker builds.
+Demonstrate `docker in docker` builds in a devcontainer.

 Demonstrates: